kobbyga/Time-Series-Market-Analysis/README.md

 ## Potential Extensions

-- **Johansen cointegration test** to formally determine the number of cointegrating vectors among the yield series, as a natural follow-on to the unit root results
+- **Johansen cointegration test** to formally determine the number of cointegrating vectors among the yield series, as a natural follow on to the unit root results
 - **Granger causality testing** to assess whether yield spreads predict future short rate movements, directly testing a core implication of the Expectations Hypothesis
 - **VECM (Vector Error Correction Model)** to exploit any identified cointegrating relationships in the forecasting framework
 - **Rolling window estimation** to test parameter stability and assess whether DVAR vs ARIMA performance varies across macroeconomic regimes
-- **GARCH extensions** to account for time-varying volatility in exchange rate and price dynamics
+- **GARCH extensions** to account for time varying volatility in exchange rate and price dynamics

 ---